Projects represent a large amount of work that needs to be done in Workfront.

 - Click Start Adding Tasks

-New Task to add tasks to the project.
+New Task to add tasks to the project and assign resources to them.

 For more information about adding tasks to a project, see "Creating Tasks in a Project."